Anatomy of parameter-estimation biases in overlapping gravitational-wave signals: detector network: Parameter Estimation Methods

 The main task of PE is to extract the parameters of the GW source, $\bmt$, from the observed data, $g$.
 In the Bayesian framework, this is done by finding the posterior distribution of the parameters given the data, $P(\bmt|g)$.
 According to Bayes' theorem, $P(\bmt|g)$ is expressed as

 where in the second equality, we have introduced the terminologies in the Bayesian inference: $\pi(\bmt)\equiv P(\bmt)$ is the \textit{prior}, representing the knowledge of parameters before observing the data; the \textit{likelihood} $L(\bmt) \equiv P(g|\bmt)$ is a function of $\bmt$ given $g$, describing how well the parameters fit the data within the adopted model (not shown explicitly here); the denominator $Z \equiv P(d)$ is the \textit{evidence}, which can also be regarded as the normalization factor of the numerator according to the law of total probability, $Z = \int L(\bmt)\pi(\bmt) \rmd\bmt$.
-In the Bayesian PE, the quantities in the right-hand side of Eq.~\eqref{eq:bayes theorem} are known beforehand or computable given the data, and the posterior $P(\bmt|g)$ is obtained accordingly.
+In the right-hand side of Eq.~\eqref{eq:bayes theorem}, the prior is given beforehand, and the likelihood is determined by the data, thus in principle the posterior $P(\bm \theta|g)$ can be calculated accordingly.

 In the GW data analysis, the data $g$ are regarded as the sum of the GW signal $h$ and the detector noise $n$.
 Assuming that the noise is stationary and Gaussian with zero mean, the likelihood in a single detector can be expressed as~\cite{Finn:1992wt}